sqonk/phext-datakit/docs/api/DataFrame.md

 		- color:        A colour name (e.g. red, blue etc) for the line colour.
 Default is red.
 		- width:        The stroke width of the line, default is 1.
 	- labelangle:	  Angular rotation of the x-axis labels, default is 0.
-	- bars:		A liniar array of values to represent an auxiliary/background bar chart dataset.
+	- bars:		A linear array of values to represent an auxiliary/background bar chart dataset.
 This will plot on it's own Y axis.
 	- barColor:	The colour of the bars dataset, default is 'lightgray'.
 	- barWidth:	The width of each bar in the bars dataset, default is 7.
 - **$type** represents the type of chart (e.g line, box, bar etc).
 Possible values: